 Always use caution when performing activities requiring mental alertness if you experience dizziness or drowsiness.
 The proper use of methadone should not interfere with your ability to make responsible decisions.
 When taken as prescribed, methadone is safe and effective.

-WHAT ARE THE SAFETY CONCERNS REGARDING YOUR METHADONE?
+WHAT ARE THE SAFETY CONCERNS REGARD-ING YOUR METHADONE?

-Methadone MUST be locked in a safe place out of reach of others and taken exactly as ordered by the person it was order for only
+Methadone MUST be locked in a safe place out of reach of others and taken exactly as ordered by the person it was ordered for only.

-Not taking as ordered or other people taking your methadone, especially children, can lead to risks of accidental overdose, poisoning or death
+Not taking as ordered or other people taking your methadone, especially children, can lead to risks of accidental overdose, poisoning or death.

-Signs of overdose: troubled or shallow breathing, extreme tiredness, blurred vision, inability to think, talk or walk normally, feeling faint, dizzy or confused
+Signs of overdose: troubled or shallow breathing, extreme tiredness, blurred vision, inability to think, talk or walk normally, feeling faint, dizzy or confused CALL 911